|

 Stopover in Tartu?

-Tartu is a university town, an Estonian Oxford or Cambridge.
-With a lovely old town, river, and great atmosphere (and a wonderful wooden railway station), it's well worth a stop.
-Estonia isn't just Tallinn!
-Below, the kissing students sculpture, Tartu town square.
+Tartu is a university town, the Estonian Oxford or Cambridge.
+With a lovely old town, river, and great atmosphere (not to mention a wonderful almost Scandinavian wood-built railway station), it's well worth a stop.
+Estonia isn't just about Tallinn!
+Below, the kissing students sculpture in Tartu town square.